MileHacker Logo

 Navigating the Culture

-• Common tourist errors to avoid: Staying only in resorts (misses authentic culture), not carrying small bills (jitneys need exact change), not confirming taxi fares beforehand, ignoring sun protection, not tasting local food, not speaking with locals.
+• Common tourist errors to avoid: Staying only in resorts (misses authentic culture), not having small bills (jitneys need exact change), not confirming taxi fares beforehand, ignoring sun protection, not tasting local food, not speaking with locals.

 Connections